kngwyu/rlpy3/doc/make_policy.rst

 :py:class:`~rlpy.agents.Agent.Agent` will take  given its current value function :py:class:`~rlpy.Representations.Representation.Representation`.

-The Agent learns about the :py:class:`~rlpy.Domains.Domain.Domain` as the two interact.
+The Agent learns about the :py:class:`~rlpy.domains.Domain.Domain` as the two interact.
 At each step, the Agent passes information about its current state to the Policy; the Policy uses this to decide what discrete action the